 sRGB is the most widely used RGB colour space, and was created for monitors by Hewlett-Packard and Microsoft in 1996. sRGB is the standard colour space of all inexpensive digital cameras and scanners.
 Nearly every 8-bit RGB file without profile identification corresponds to sRGB.

-Intel, Pantone, Corel and numerous other companies rely on sRGB or have implemented the color space as standard.
+Intel, Pantone, Corel and numerous other companies rely on sRGB or have implemented the colour space as standard.
 Today sRGB is no longer popular in the printing industry, as the colour space is sometimes much smaller than the printable colour range of ISOCoatedV2 and therefore partially restricts the printable colours.
-Color spaces such as AdobeRGB 1998 or ECI-RGB V2, which are optimized for printing, are therefore also preferred today for image processing in RGB.
+Colour spaces such as AdobeRGB 1998 or ECI-RGB V2, which are optimized for printing, are therefore also preferred today for image processing in RGB.